 MiniGolfing

 It was the last weekend of the summer and we wanted to do one more fun outing before school started...not that we can't do something fun once school starts...but it's a good way to end the summer so we went mini golfing and then out for dinner.
-I had three free child's admissions and a but one get one free for Gerard and I, so right off the bat it was a good night for me.lol.
-We all had alot of fun, although I think most people wouldn't off, as it was the most non competitive, unstructured, free for all game of mini golf that you can imagine.
-But what can you expect with a two year old along (although we wouldn't of wanted it any other way) Here she is saying "go doggy go" doggy???
-It was a really pretty place, out in Harrison, although very windy, good thing we had some left over sweaters in the van.
+I had three free child's admissions and a but one get-one free for Gerard and I, so right off the bat it was a good night for me. lol.
+We all had a lot of fun, although I think most people wouldn't off, as it was the most non-competitive, unstructured, free-for-all game of mini golf that you can imagine.
+But what can you expect with a two-year-old along (although we wouldn't have wanted it any other way) Here she is saying "Go doggy go" doggy???
+It was a really pretty place, out in Harrison, although very windy, good thing we had some leftover sweaters in the van.

 This is his one golf game a year.
 He enjoys big people golf and likes to go once and a while, although it's been years since he has gone.
-She had alot of fun and lost her ball in the water, which was fun for her.
-She is growing up so quickly...I will be needing to have a wee one by January as she will hardly count as a baby any more.
+She had a lot of fun and lost her ball in the water, which was fun for her.
+She is growing up so quickly...I will need to have a wee one by January as she will hardly count as a baby anymore.
 (I know the youngest is always the baby) It is so amazing how language develops, as she is talking so much now.
-Today it was "more cantaloupe please mom" she often has better manners then the older ones.
+Today it was "more cantaloupe please Mom" she often has better manners than the older ones.
 This really is such a fun age.
 She is our little doll.

 Saturday, September 4, 2010